 - Send a Welcome Email

-A warm welcome email reinforces everything you’ve promised.
-Use it to thank them for joining, remind them what they’ll receive, and even give a sneak peek of what’s coming.
-This simple step shows that you’re intentional and respect their time inbox.
-Here is an excerpt from the first email (welcome email) we send out to people who subscribe to our mailing list.
+A welcome email reinforces the promises you made during signup.
+Use it to thank subscribers for joining, remind them what they’ll receive, and give them a preview of future emails.
+This simple step shows professionalism and respect for their inbox.

 - Segment Your Audience by Interests

-Not every subscriber is interested in the same products, topics, or services.
-Segmenting your audience into groups based on their preferences such as purchases, clicked links, or browsing history will allow you to deliver highly relevant content to each segment.
-At Scribeage, we use Mautic for our email and marketing automation and here is a part of our email segmentation.
+Not every subscriber is interested in the same topics, products, or services.
+By segmenting your audience based on factors such as purchase history, clicked links, interests, or website activity, you can send content that feels far more relevant to each group.
+At Scribeage, we use Mautic to segment subscribers based on their interests and interactions, allowing us to deliver more targeted and relevant content.

 - Provide Valuable Content Consistently